tiendu/tiendu.github.io/_posts/2025-05-18-being-average-eng.md

 At the same time, we are drowning in information.

-Books, podcasts, frameworks, productivity systems, career strategies.
-We are encouraged to consume endlessly.
+Books, podcasts, frameworks, productivity systems.
 Reading more is celebrated.
 Learning more is praised.
 Knowing more feels like progress.

 But there is a difference between consuming ideas and being shaped by them.